-Jason Smolanoff is a Senior Managing Director, Global Cyber Security Practice Leader, based in the Los Angeles office.
+Jason Smolanoff is a Senior Managing Director, Global Cyber Risk Practice Leader, based in the Los Angeles office.
 Jason, who brings more than 16 years of federal law enforcement and information security experience, has played a leading role in some of the most significant cyber security investigations in history.
 Over his career, he has specialized in supervising and investigating sophisticated computer and network intrusions conducted by state-sponsored organized crime, hacktivists, and insider threat actors, often developing and maintaining productive partnerships with international intelligence and law enforcement agencies as well as private industry.

 Prior to joining Kroll, Jason was CEO of CISO Advisory & Investigations LLC, a firm he founded in 2015 to provide a wide range of outsourced information security services to publicly traded and private corporations, including their corporate boards and c-suite members.
 Concurrently, he has been serving as a Commissioner for the San Manuel Gaming Commission in Highland, California, a position he continues to hold.